dwrobel/flatcam/README.md

 - in Paint Tool, when painting single polygon, when clicking on canvas for the polygon there is no longer a selection of the entire object
 - commented some debug messages
 - imported speedups for shapely
+- added a disable menu entry in the canvas contextual menu

 6.02.2019